christophdrayss/meallion/README.md

 # meallion

-meallion is an AI-based universal online grocery ordering system based on a scaleable and dynamic recipes database.
+meallion is an AI-enhanced universal online grocery ordering system based on a scaleable and dynamic recipes database.

 :tomato::eggplant::corn::tangerine::pizza::spaghetti::stew: